 The FHA home loan program applies to one-to-four unit owner occupied primary residences.
 If you use an FHA mortgage to buy a multi-unit property you must live in one of the units.
 Second and vacation homes as well as non-owner occupied investment properties are ineligible for the FHA home loan program.
+Our FHA Loan Limit Calculator enables you to understand how the limit changes depending on the number of units in the property.

 Review our comprehensive overview of the FHA home loan program including borrower qualification requirements and other key program features such as property eligibility and FHA mortgage insurance premium (MIP) fees